kubernetes-sigs/external-dns/docs/proposal/storage.md

 #### Goods
 1. Not difficult to implement and easy to do the ownership transfer
-2. ConfigMap is a first class citized in kubernetes world
+2. ConfigMap is a first class citizen in kubernetes world
 3. Does not create dependency/restriction on DNS provider
 4. Cannot be easily messed with by other parties